Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

 ## Lock and Unlock Management Nodes

 The ability to ignore non-compute nodes (NCNs) is turned off by default.
-Management nodes and NCNs are also not locked by default.
-The administrator must lock the NCNs to prevent unwanted actions from affecting these nodes.
+Management nodes, NCNs, and their BMCs are also not locked by default.
+The administrator must lock the NCNs and their BMCs to prevent unwanted actions from affecting these nodes.

 This section only covers using locks with the Hardware State Manager (HSM).
 For more information on ignoring nodes, refer to the following sections: